harunaltunhr/class-repo-template/how-to-use-this-template.md

 1. set up the repository for homework submission & tracking via issues
     1. create a new label in your repository called `ask on Sunday`, this will be used to tag issues for review in class.
 We use the color #FFFF00, because it's bright yellow like the sun 🌞
     1. create labels called `week-n`, one for each week in the module
-    1. create one milestone for each module
+    1. create one milestone for each module ie. `working-with-code`
 1. each time you start a new module
     1. copy the assignments from the module repository into the class repo (so it doesn't change if the module does)
     1. change the statuses of the old and new module in the data file